Eluktronics MECH-15 G2Rx Review

 If you’re on a good budget, pricier configs are available with GeForce RTX 20-Series GPUs, maxed at RTX 2070 and Core i7-9750H.
 In the Eluktronics MECH-15 Series, all models are portable enough to be your daily driver, and they offer longer battery life than most laptops in this category.
 We have no major complaints, so the G2RX can power its way our Top Picks for midrange gaming laptops.

-The laptop starts at $1,349.95 at Amazon for the Eluktronics Gaming Bundle, that includes the 15.6 inch MECH-15 G2 gaming laptop itself, a top of the line 3389 Pixart Sensor Gaming Mouse and a Stitched Edge Mousepad!
+The laptop comes in an Eluktronics Gaming Bundle, that includes the 15.6 inch MECH-15 G2 gaming laptop itself, a top of the line 3389 Pixart Sensor Gaming Mouse and a Stitched Edge Mousepad!

 The new Eluktronics MECH-15 G2Rx is a chic gaming laptop, maintaining its use of gun-metal gray color scheme on the lid with the ‘Eluktronics’ logo etched in black.
 The same theme extends to the rest of the body, giving a good contrast against the per-key RGB backlit keyboard.
 The color mix gives the machine a luxe look, and combined with the restrain in most aspects of the design versus other gaming laptops, it’s a timeless chassis.